On the numerical approximation of the distance to singularity for matrix-valued functions: Numerical examples

 \end{ex}

-From the results provided in Examples \ref{ex:omnicam1} and \ref{ex:omnicam2}, we observe that the CPU time is noticeably lower if we use the novel method.
+From the results provided in Examples \ref{ex:mirror} and \ref{ex:damped_beam}, we observe that the CPU time is noticeably lower if we use the novel method.
 Note that the precision of both the methodologies is comparable, even if a slightly smaller upper bound for the distance to singularity is obtained by applying the method that exploits the fundamental theorem of the algebra.

-A further comparison may be done in the situations where the determinant of the considered matrix polynomial has not the maximum possible degree, as provided in the following example.
+This decrease of the elapsed time still holds in situations where the determinant of the considered matrix polynomial has not the maximum possible degree, as shown in Example \ref{ex:mirror}.

-\begin{ex} We consider the example \texttt{mirror} in the \texttt{nlevp} package.
-This is a quartic matrix polynomial of size $9 \times 9$.
-We use the functional $\widetilde{G}_{\varepsilon}$ asking for a tolerance $\mbox{tol}_1= 10^{-12}$ on it.
-It is possible to prove using a symbolic tool for the computation of the determinant of the matrix polynomial that in this case the degree is $27$.
-In the following, we summarize the results obtained comparing the new methodology and the approach with the fundamental theorem of algebra, which employs $28$ points.
-The grid of complex points generated in MATLAB is the same employed for the evaluations of $\sigma_{\min}(\lambda_j)$ in Examples \ref{ex:omnicam1} and \ref{ex:omnicam2}.